The Foundation for a Meaningful Life

 Upper School Music Courses

 The music faculty is committed to the concept of "learning by doing" and recognizes the value of performance in every student’s experience.
-Each year, Upper School students choose a music course from an array of options that include bass or treble chorale, bells, string ensemble, band, and music exploration.
+Each year, Upper School students choose a music course from an array of options that include Seventh Grade Chorus, Fay School Chorus, Bells, String Ensemble, Band, and Music Exploration.
 The courses are designed to extend the theory and performance skills developed in the Lower School, but students new to Fay will also find that they can succeed in a beginning-level ensemble with little or no previous musical experience.
 See the detailed course descriptions below.

 Courses

-Fay’s Treble Chorale is open to all upper-voiced* students of any singing ability in grades 7, 8, and 9.
+Fay’s Seventh Grade Chorus is open to all seventh grade students of any singing ability.
 Students build on skills learned in the Lower School by studying the rhythms, intervals, and scales of the year’s repertoire.
-Treble Chorale typically sings music in two- or three-part harmony representing a variety of historical periods and styles.
-Treble Chorale also performs at least one piece in a foreign language each year.
+The Seventh Grade Chorus typically performs music in two- or three-part harmony representing a variety of historical periods and styles.
+The Seventh Grade Chorus also performs at least one piece in a language other than English each year.
 Performances are scheduled throughout the year for on campus events.
 Motivated singers are encouraged to audition for MMEA’s Central District Honors Choir.

-Fay’s Bass Chorale is open to all lower-voiced* students of any singing ability in grades 7, 8, and 9.
-Students build on skills learned in the Lower School by studying the rhythms, intervals, and scales of the year’s repertoire.
-Bass Chorale typically sings music in two- or three-part harmony representing a variety of historical periods and styles.
-Bass Chorale also performs at least one piece in a foreign language each year.
+Fay School Chorus is open to all students of any singing ability in grades eight and nine.
+Students build on skills learned in Seventh Grade Chorus by studying the rhythms, intervals, and scales of the year’s repertoire.
+Fay School Chorus typically sings music in three- or four-part harmony representing a variety of historical periods and styles.
 Performances are scheduled throughout the year for on-campus events.
 Motivated singers are encouraged to audition for MMEA’s Central District Honors Choir.

 • Chamber Singers